AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 ```
 docker build -< Dockerfile -t ccdl/refinebio-examples
 ```
-Or by pulling the image from Docker hub.
+Or by pulling the image from Docker hub (this will by default pull the `latest` version).
 ```
 docker pull ccdl/refinebio-examples
 ```